jeheon1905/mp_davidson/README.md

 cd libxc
 git checkout 6.0.0  # Switch to 6.0.0 tag
-conda install -c conda-forge cmake  # Run this if cmake is not installed python setup.py develop  # or: pip install -e .
+conda install -c conda-forge cmake  # Run this if cmake is not installed python setup.py develop  # or: pip install -e .  # If the cmake version causes the problem, change cmake_minimum_required(VERSION 3.1) to 'VERSION 3.5' in libxc's CMakeLists.txt

 # If pylibxc import fails:
 # You may need to add libxc.so* to your library path.